SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 Now we run a `plink` command to explore F, the degree of consanguinity, and eventually delete outliers with a very high F.

-*–het* computes observed and expected autosomal homozygous genotype counts for each sample, and reports F coefficient estimates (i.e.(\[observed hom. count\] - \[expected count\]) / (\[total observations\] - \[expected count\])) to *plink.het*.
+*--het* computes observed and expected autosomal homozygous genotype counts for each sample, and reports F coefficient estimates (i.e.(\[observed hom. count\] - \[expected count\]) / (\[total observations\] - \[expected count\])) to *plink.het*.

     plink --bfile EurasiaSelection --het

-Visualize the difference in homozygosity between language families.
+Visualize the difference in homozygosity between language families, in R.

     # Import file with heterozigosity info
     het <- read.table("plink.het", header=T)